befair/solomon-board/doc-dev/source/install.rst

 ^^^^^^^^^^^^^
 We are configuring a standalone network to act as a server.
 Assign a static IP address for the wireless port.
-If you are using the rpi native wilress port use **wlan0**, otherwise use **wlan1** if you connected an external wirelss device.
+If you are using the rpi native wireless port use **wlan0**, otherwise use **wlan1** if you connected an external wireless device.
-It is very helepfull to use an external wirelss device, the native one is used to connect the rpi to a real router for Internet access.
+It is very helpful to use an external wireless device, the native one is used to connect the rpi to a real router for Internet access.
 Static IP
 """""""""
 Edit the ``/etc/dhcpcd.conf`` and add at the end of file ``denyinterfaces <interface>`` where *interface* stands for **wlan1** if you are using an external device.